Ovodo/basic_nft_codigo/README.md

 - **Library File:** `./program_client/lib/bankrun_rpc.ts`
 - **Shared Object File:** `validate_basic_nft.so`
   (Located in the root directory.
 If not found, build the project and copy it from `target/`.)

+## **Conclusion**
+Using bankrun and vitest prove to be a highly efficient and fast method for testing solana smart contracts built with the Codigo tool.
+Any further challenges or limitations will be highlited along the line.